|Scientific name:||Erithacus rubecula|

 Insects and some fruits, including apples.
 Readily comes to bird tables.

-Breeds throughout Ireland in many different habitats.
+Over 2 million pairs breed across the Republic of Ireland, in many different habitats.
 Nest usually well-concealed in a bank, ivy or cavity in tree or wall.
 Sometimes chooses unusual location such as a hat or garment hanging in garden shed.
 Will use open-fronted nestboxes.

 Widespread and common throughout Ireland.